Alina Morse

 Alina Morse (born May 8, 2005) is an American entrepreneur, the CEO of Zolli Candy, which she founded when she was ten years old.
 Her company sells the candy she developed: sugar free lollipops called Zollipops, hard candy called Zolli Drops, and taffy called Zaffi Taffy.
 The candy is sold online and in about 25,000 stores in the United States and internationally, totaling US$6 million in sales in 2018.
 She was the youngest person to be on the cover of Entrepreneur Magazine, and she was twice invited to the White House by First Lady Michelle Obama.
-In addition to being the CEO of a multi-million-dollar company, Morse goes to high school and dances competitively.
+In addition to being the CEO of a multi-million-dollar company, Morse attends Michigan State University and dances competitively.

 Personal life

 Morse lives with her parents and younger sister Lola in Wolverine Lake, Michigan.
 Her mother Suzanne formerly worked in sales, and her father Tom was a consultant for Deloitte; all now participate in the company, with Tom working as Alina's manager and handling meetings when she is busy, Suzanne as her coach, schedule organizer, and stylist, and Lola making videos for the company YouTube channel.
 Tom has called working for her one of the most fulfilling things that he has done in his life.

 Morse attends Walled Lake Central High School in Commerce Township, Michigan and dances competitively in ballet, hip-hop, and jazz dance.
 During the school year, she balances the company with school work and dance practice; during the summer, she spends more time with the business.
 The company takes 35 to 40 percent of her time.
-After graduating high school, Morse intends to go on to college to learn more about running her company.
+After graduating high school, Morse is studying finance and entrepreneurship at Michigan State University.